-As his earlier work on an Aboriginal mission informed the award-winning To the Islands, PNG left an indelible mark on Stow and was the basis for Visitants, although the novel was not published until 20 years after his return to Australia.
+As his earlier work on an Aboriginal mission informed the award-winning To the Islands, PNG left an indelible mark on Stow and was the basis for Visitants.
+However, the novel was not published until 20 years after his return to Australia.

 As Drusilla Modjeska reflects in her introduction to the Text Classics publication of Visitants (2015), who are the visitants?
-To the local people, they are the earlier sailors, traders and missionaries, and then present-day patrol officers and planters.
-And, “more dramatically”, they are the figures that appear in the “star machines”.
+To the local people, they are the earlier sailors, traders and missionaries.
+And then present-day patrol officers and planters.
+“More dramatically”, they are the figures that appear in the “star machines”.

-Stow’s training as an anthropologist and skill with local languages ensures Visitants feels authentic, whether the voice is that of a Dimdim expat or an indigenous domestic worker, interpreter or heir to the village chief.
+Stow’s training as an anthropologist and skill with local languages ensure Visitants feels authentic.
+Whether the voice is that of a Dimdim ex-pat or an indigenous domestic worker, interpreter or heir to the village chief.
 And his skill as a writer demonstrates why Stow won a Miles Franklin Award and leaves one wondering why he didn’t win more.

 © 2016 Robert Fairhead

 This review was published by Writing NSW in February 2016.
 It was only the second time I'd read Randolph Stow and I was amazed by his insight into the local culture and customs of the time.
 You might like to also read my review of the first Stow I read, To the Islands.